-Staying hydrated should be a priority all year around, so really make sure that you are drinking enough water during the holidays.
+Staying hydrated should be a priority all year round, so really make sure that you are drinking enough water during the holidays.
 Being properly hydrated will help you control your hunger and make it harder to overeat.
 When you are thirsty, your body can sometimes confuse the signal with thirst.
 Drinking the right about of water daily will also help with your energy and curb cravings.

 Portion control and balance are very important in reaching your weight and fitness goals.
-To stay on track during the holidays, always use portion control and make more healthy choices than non-healthy choices.
+To stay on track during the holidays, always use portion control, and make more healthy choices than non-healthy choices.
 When filling your plate at the parties, choose lean proteins (meat, fish, cottage cheese), vegetables, fruit, complex carbs (potatoes, rice), and/or healthy fats (oils, nuts, avocado).

 When it comes to the desserts, the portions served are usually much bigger than they should be.
 If the desserts are already pre-sliced, cut the portion in half.
-With cookies, brownies and other similar treats, limit the amount of pieces you have.
+With cookies, brownies, and other similar treats, limit the amount of pieces you have.
 Depending on the size, 1 or 2 would be a good rule to stick with.

 DON’T DRINK YOUR CALORIES

 It is easy to accidentally drink your calories without even realizing it.
 Sodas, juices, alcohol, and other party favorite drinks usually contain lots of sugar and they do not satisfy your appetite.
 Drink lots of water to save those unwanted to calories.
-If you are tired of plain water, flavor it by adding fruit, lemon or flavor enhancing packets.
+If you are tired of plain water, flavor it by adding fruit, lemon or flavor-enhancing packets.
 Getting your calories from real food and not drinks will help you in the long run.